|What is nausea? Causes Symptoms Diagnosis Treatment|

-Complete blood count, biochemical profile and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.
+- Complete blood count, biochemical profile and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.

-Xrays and ultrasound to evaluate the organs and look for blockages, hernia or tumours.
+- Xrays and ultrasound to evaluate the organs and look for blockages, hernia or tumours.

-Endoscopy, a plastic tube with a light and a camera on the end which is inserted through your cat’s mouth and into the intestinal tract to look for cancer, inflammatory bowel disease, stomach ulcer.
+- Endoscopy, a plastic tube with a light and a camera on the end which is inserted through your cat’s mouth and into the intestinal tract to look for cancer, inflammatory bowel disease, stomach ulcer.
 A biopsy may be taken during this procedure.

-Anti-emetics: For cats who are suffering from a systemic disorder, anti-emetic drugs may be prescribed to help reduce the feeling of nausea.
+- Anti-emetics: For cats who are suffering from a systemic disorder, anti-emetic drugs may be prescribed to help reduce the feeling of nausea.
 There are a number of drugs which can be prescribed depending on the cause of nausea and vomiting.

-Antacid drugs: Your veterinarian may recommend antacid drugs which reduce the amount of stomach acid produced, forms a layer over damaged stomach tissue (stomach ulcers) or neutralises the stomach acid.
+- Antacid drugs: Your veterinarian may recommend antacid drugs which reduce the amount of stomach acid produced, forms a layer over damaged stomach tissue (stomach ulcers) or neutralises the stomach acid.
 Pepcid AC (famotidine), cimetidine, ranitidine, nizatidine can all reduce stomach acid production.
 Sucralfate (Carafate) forms a protective layer over stomach ulcers.

-Nutritional support: Nausea is enough to stop your cat eating.
+- Nutritional support: Nausea is enough to stop your cat eating.
 You can try offering palatable food is unlikely to help if he is feeling sick.
-A cat who has gone without food for more than 24-48 hours is at risk of developing hepatic lipidosis, which is life threatening.
+A cat who has gone without food for more than 24-48 hours is at risk of developing hepatic lipidosis, which is life-threatening.
 Therefore it may be necessary to put in a feeding tube until your cat recovers his appetite.

-Your veterinarian may recommend your cat be put on a bland diet until nausea has subsided.
+- Bland diet: Your veterinarian may recommend your cat be put on a bland diet until nausea has subsided.
 This will be a soft, easily digestible source of protein either commercially bought (Hills I/D) or home made (chicken and rice).